efossas/DirectoryMusicPlayer/README.md

 ## Install

-Just add index.php & mp3player into the directory with the music.
+Just add `index.php` & `mp3player` into the directory with the music.

-You can do that quickly by running this command:
+You can do that quickly by running this command in the directory:

 ```git init; git remote add origin https://github.com/efossas/DirectoryMusicPlayer; git pull origin master```